FAQ

 Question: What is the most rewarding thing you’ve done in your career?

-Answer: My career has spanned many different activities, many of which I never dreampt of doing!
-So, I guess publishing books for children, which I always wanted to do, has been the most rewarding.
+Answer: Linda’s career has spanned many different activities, many of which she never dreamed of doing!
+So, perhaps publishing books for children, which she always wanted to do, has been the most rewarding.